-Silicon Valley to the Rescue: Local Companies Are at the Forefront of National Covid-19 Response
+Silicon Valley to the Rescue: Local Companies Are at the Forefront of Covid-19 Response

 When Bloom Energy CEO KR Sridhar got the call from Newsom asking for help refurbishing a shipment of broken ventilators, workers at the fuel-cell manufacturing plant knew nothing about respirator repair.
 But five hours after the broken ventilators were delivered to the Sunnyvale factory, Bloom Energy completed its first repair.

-“We feel strongly that businesses and individuals should all contribute to the national effort to mitigate the spread of Covid-19 and treat those impacted by the virus,” Bloom Energy spokesperson Justin Sai told San Jose Inside, then ended her comment with Silicon Valley-speak.
+“We feel strongly that businesses and individuals should all contribute to the national effort to mitigate the spread of Covid-19 and treat those impacted by the virus,” Bloom Energy spokesperson Justin Saia told San Jose Inside, then ended his comment with Silicon Valley-speak.
 “As a mission-driven organization committed to tackling complex problems, this task very much fit within our DNA.”

 Bloom Energy has refurbished 1,200 ventilators to date from California, Delaware and Pennsylvania and has the capacity to repair up to 2,000 ventilators a week.